0Mysterio0/ArcadeProject1.1/README.md

 Academy.
 This code was inefficient and ultimately, did not work like we wanted it to.
 We weren't able to efficiently interact with each fruit.
 Every collision and update had to be on a fruit by fruit basis, which was a lot of unneccesary coding.
 It was also incredibly hard to make the fruit interact with each other and our player.
-We attempted to utilize a behind the scens scoring system, so that each time we hit a fruit, our score would increase and each time we hit a sucker our score would decrease.
+We attempted to utilize a behind the scenes scoring system, such that each time we hit a fruit, our score would increase and each time we hit a sucker our score would decrease.
 This was somewhat successful because we were able to set conditions for moving onto the next level but we were unable to create visible stacks of fruit on our player.
 So we changed tactics.